Danct12/linux-deploy-in-daily-use/log.md

 The entire experiment was based on a Google video that was made in 2008, featuring a guy typing on a *small* phone like a desktop style. ( https://www.youtube.com/watch?v=Pgsw-NgDoFE )

+# Update on this:

+Next week is the busy day so..
+I don't have time to use the same setup much as we are.

+I'll probably bring my x86 tablet with the keyboard dock.